dren39/pottyspot-frontend/README.md

 Run `npm start` to start up the React application.

 Your default browser should automatically open up to the React application once the application has started up,\
-but you can also manually navigate to it in your browser by going to https://locahost:3000/.
+but you can also manually navigate to it in your browser by going to https://locahost:3000/.\
+A working demo of the app can be used [here](https://quiet-beyond-26673.herokuapp.com/).

 PottySpot is powered by [REFUGE Restroom API](https://www.refugerestrooms.org/api/docs/).